Site icon I Love to Watch You Play

 The Unfortunate Cost Of Being The Best

 Chris Gissell, who played professional baseball for fourteen years and now owns and operates Baseball Dudes, a private training facility in Tyler, Texas, shared this with us.
 “After pitching over 1,500 professional innings and then coaching it for many seasons, I feel I have a good understanding and feel for what it takes, both physically and mentally, to survive long term.
-The youth programs’ win-loss records or how many tournaments they have won or where they rank on some national ranking list DOES NOT matter.
-What does matter, how they are taking care of their players.
+The youth programs’ win-loss records or how many tournaments they have won, or where they rank on some national ranking list DOES NOT matter.
+What does matter is how they are taking care of their players.
 How they are developing them.
 How they are preparing them for high school baseball.
 How are they teaching them the mental game, and how are they at developing character!”

 A striking insight into this issue is the increased prevalence of Tommy John surgery, which is becoming alarmingly common in the youth demographic.
 Recent reporting from ABC7 Chicago, featuring insights from Dr. Mark Cohen, the team physician for the Chicago White Sox, underscores this trend.
 Dr. Cohen pointed out an alarming increase in the number of young athletes undergoing this procedure.
 The data, echoing findings from the American Journal of Sports Medicine, indicates a yearly growth of 9% in Tommy John surgeries among players under 18.
-Dr. Cohen said the fastest growing segment of patients needing Tommy John surgery are 15- to 19-year-olds and the common theme is overuse from single sport specialization and year-round throwing
+Dr. Cohen said the fastest growing segment of patients needing Tommy John surgery is 15- to 19-year-olds, and the common theme is overuse from single sport specialization and year-round throwing

 This trend has sparked concern from experts, who warn about the potential long-term effects on young athletes.
 Dr. James Andrews, a renowned sports surgeon and founder of the American Sports Medicine Institute, has been vocal in cautioning against year-round baseball for youth players.
 He notes that children’s bodies are still developing, and they need time to rest and recover between seasons.